avilapa/vxr/README.md

       - ___Add your own!___
   - Light: Turns the object into a source of light.
   - Camera: Adds to an object all the functionality needed to render from its point of view with its unique parameters.
+    - Camera Composer: Organizes all post-processing needed for any specific camera, and handles updates automatically.
+      - Postprocessing Materials:
+        - One-Pass-Filters: Grayscale, Negative.
   - Custom Component: Similar to _Unity's MonoBehaviour_, allows the user to create custom reusable components with specific behaviours.
 - Model loading (_.obj_)
 - UI Editor